 All cases originate with a referring attorney in a military JAG office.
 The JAG attorney interviews the client, collects substantive case information, and screens for income eligibility, as most referred clients will typically have a paygrade of E6 or lower.
 The attorney will also determine whether the case is legally meritorious and has adequate cause for referral based on an analysis of a number of qualitative factors.
 Thus, participating firms can be assured that only those clients with the most significant legal needs will be referred.

 Registration is quick and easy!
 Click the join this area link on the left side of the website.
 You will be prompted to provide information that will become your registered profile with the site.
 Once you are registered, you will receive emails so you can stay up-to-date about pro bono case opportunities in your geographic area and within your substantive legal areas of expertise.
 Please note, however, that registration with the Project does not guarantee you will receive pro bono cases.

 - Do I have to accept all case referral requests sent to me?

 Though we hope you will take as many cases as you can, registration with the site does not obligate you in any way.
-When you receive a referral via email, you may either accept or decline the referral by responding to the email.
+When you receive a case referral via email, you may either accept or decline the case by responding to the email.
 Also, after you confirm that you have no conflicts with the case’s parties, the Project will provide you with further case information and documents so you can confirm that you would like to take that particular case.